 (Click on Red Text to Go to Applicable Page)

-Refrigerator: Norcold 18.3 cubic foot Polar Max.
+Refrigerator: Norcold 18.3 cubic foot Polar Max or something slightly smaller.
 Still think why limit ourselves by not having electric and gas.
 And we are not starting with a large battery bank and solar so a residential is not going to work.
 Karen does not want the fridge next to the TV.
 I’m leaning towards not having a large generator at first.
 Note – this is subject to change.
 We know we will be parked 3-6 months a year workcamping with electric so the residential fridge could work.
 We know if we enjoy boondocking and have the cargo capacity we will consider solar options.
 If I was to go with a residential fridge I would plan to ultimately have six batteries and solar enough to charge them.
 Might be able to get away with four batteries and a generator, then add solar, but that would be the least I would have.

 Recliners: Either separate recliners or theater seating is fine.
 The reclining mechanism has to be easy to operate.
 We prefer leather recliners and cloth sofas, but not one builds them like that.
 Not a deal breaker for us.
 After three years of RV research I’m learning the better brand names such as La-Z-Boy, Franklin and Lambright.
 Also, some of the 35′ trailers have shorter theater seating which is tight when seated.
 To avoid this they sometimes take out the center arm rest which we are still considering.
 Electric open would be fine, even heated would be okay.
 I’m not big on massage features.